lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 ```bash
 python3.10 -m src.project.dep2_main --root_dir "/absolute/path/to/Google/Drive/Shortcut"
 ```
-##### Note - to use THINGSvision features, update the above command for the second model with the optional flag `--thingsvision`
+###### Note - to use THINGSvision features, update the above command for the second model with the optional flag `--thingsvision`

 #### Third/Fourth models (SVM, Contrastive Siamese Network)

+##### Running locally
 ```bash
 python3.10 -m src.project.main --root_dir "/absolute/path/to/Google/Drive/Shortcut"
 ```
-##### Note - to use THINGSvision features, update the above command for the second model with the optional flag `--thingsvision`
+###### Note - to use THINGSvision features, update the above command for the second model with the optional flag `--thingsvision`

+##### Running in Google Colab
+Additionally, rather than running locally with `main.py`, it can be run with this [Google Colab notebook](https://colab.research.google.com/drive/1ZXQ6ZcRh0BVFiXxHQ_-fqcGrTaB2mAlc) (which imports relevant functions from GitHub and allows the user to update configurations live, while using Colab resources rather than local).
+You may request access as needed (it is under the same testing data folder [mini_data_for_python](https://drive.google.com/drive/folders/19mXhFsOlFWu2vyPkj5In2VQS-Buu4K48)).

 ### Modify package dependencies (add/remove/update external modules/packages):
 #### Add new module: